 CACMS bases its accreditation determination on the visit report, supplemented as necessary by information contained in the DCI and the institutional self-study.
 Details of the deliberations of CACMS, acceptance of evidence, consideration of progress reports, and reporting of decisions are found in the CACMS Rules of Procedure.

 The usual period of full accreditation is eight years.
 Schools may be asked to submit one or more status reports in the interval, to address steps taken to correct specific areas of noncompliance, or describe the results of program changes underway.
 Interim, focused visits may be scheduled when an on-site visit is deemed necessary.
 In some instances, the period of renewed accreditation is contingent upon review of a status report, or accreditation visit by a team of evaluators or the CACMS Secretariat.
 All of these matters are described in CACMS Rules of Procedure.

 Appeal / Reconsideration Process

-Schools (programs) may appeal CACMS and LCME actions affecting the accreditation status of the M.D. program.
-The reconsideration process consists of two steps: 1) review by an independent ad hoc review committee, and 2) CACMS/LCME review with or without an appeal hearing.
+Schools (programs) may appeal CACMS actions affecting the accreditation status of the M.D. program.
+The reconsideration process consists of two steps: 1) review by an independent ad hoc review committee, and 2) CACMS review with or without an appeal hearing.
 The assignment of probationary status may be subject to reconsideration.
-Actions of CACMS and the LCME subject to appeal include withdrawal of accreditation, denial of accreditation, or refusal to consider for accreditation.
+Actions of CACMS subject to appeal include withdrawal of accreditation, denial of accreditation, or refusal to consider for accreditation.
 Detailed information for the procedures for reconsideration and appeal are given in Appendix B of the CACMS Rules of Procedure.

 Complaints to CACMS